jamestbrown5/2018_Notebook/2018_Notebook.md

 <<<<<<< HEAD
 #### **BE assay setup**
 * setup BE larvae into assay trays @ USDA and UF
-  * freeze dry 20 samples Day 1 samples
+* freeze dry 20 Day 1 samples from long day condition
 #### **Husbandry**
 1. Checked Larvae for health and checked incubators for environmental conditions
 #### **SpeedVac**